kaarlboma/astrobayes/README.md

 # Exoplanet Radius Regression with Gibbs Sampling

 This project applies Bayesian Linear Regression to predict exoplanet radii from host star properties using Gibbs Sampler with conjugate priors.
-The model is implemented from scratch in Rust, and all computations are performed without high-level machine learning libraries.
+The model is implemented from scratch in Rust, and all computations are performed without using external libraries apart from linear algebra and arrays.

 ## Features